-Through the analysis of the campus land plans, future building sites, forest conservation and wetland restrictions, it was determined that construction of parking garages on campus was more realistic than additional surface parking lots.
+Through the analysis of the campus land plans, future building sites, forest conservation, and wetland restrictions, it was determined that construction of parking garages on campus was more realistic than additional surface parking lots.
 As the campus has grown to accommodate the college's enrollment growth, the college's roadway infrastructure needs to keep pace with new construction.

-The completion of the East Garage expansion project significantly helped the college's parking shortage, however, in order to address the parking shortages on campus moving forward, the college must request the construction of additional parking facilities over the next 10 years.
+While the completion of the East Garage expansion significantly helped the college's parking shortage, the college must request the construction of additional parking facilities over the next 10 years in order to address future parking shortages identified on campus.
 The inclusion of the parking garages on campus will offset the proposed new construction and increased usage.
-It necessary for the college to upgrade its campus roadway infrastructure and address necessary changes to vehicular and pedestrian traffic patterns over the next ten years.
+It is necessary for the college to upgrade its campus roadway infrastructure and address necessary changes to vehicular and pedestrian traffic patterns over the next ten years.